Descent of Inanna into the Underworld: Psychoanalysis, therapies and Art

 In 1983 poet and folklorist Diane Wolkstein, with the assistance of historian Samuel Noah Kramer, reconstructed the myth based on the Sumerian version.
 She adapted its form to facilitate a more contemporary and continuous reading experience.
 She presented the life of a goddess from her youth to her maturity.
-Descent of Inanna into the Underworld, as interpreted by Wolkstein, represents a form of personal crisis that forces the individual to descend into their depths to "meet their Shadow]" The resolution of the crisis entails a union between Inanna and her "dark side", personified as her sister Ereshkigal.
+Descent of Inanna into the Underworld, as interpreted by Wolkstein, represents a form of personal crisis that forces the individual to descend into their depths to "meet their Shadow".
+The resolution of the crisis entails a union between Inanna and her "dark side", personified as her sister Ereshkigal.
 During Inanna's descent into the Underworld, Ereshkigal assumes control, seizing her powers.
 Wolkstein interprets the final line of praise directed to Ereshkigal as a poem honoring the more negative aspects of the psyche and the necessity to embrace the Shadow.

+These psychological themes and interpretations of the myth continue to inspire modern artistic expressions, such as the 2026 Kurdish film, Anfa 8, directed by Karzan Kardozi, which is directly based on the myth of the Descent of Inanna into the Underworld.